 This article by Jim Shahin came out while our internet was down, so I’m very late in posting it:

 You should read the article.
 It focuses on the role of black-owned barbecue places and the role they played in the Civil Rights Movement, and discusses their future and the lack of respect that they get in most discussions of barbecue.
 I remember someone bringing us barbecue when I was stuffing envelopes in the SCLC offices in Birmingham during high school.
 The article mentions the activism of Brenda’s in Montgomery, Alabama, and I can attest that I wound up there numerous times with local leaders during the decades of my voting rights work — years after the heroic period of the Movement.
-Lannie’s was a regular stop for me in Selma.
-And there was Ralph’s Fast Foods in Cleveland, Mississippi, which also had very good tamales, along with scores of other places and additional scores of meat-and-threes.
+Lannie’s was a regular stop for me when I was in Selma.
+And there was Ralph’s Fast Foods in Cleveland, Mississippi, which also had very good tamales, along with many other places and scores of meat-and-threes.
+Note: when you are working and wearing a suit, you tend to be wary of barbecue places, especially rib places.